 It’s time for Episode/Room 112 (and bring four friends) of WIRed, where Montez McCrary discusses floating prisons, the smart-waterbottle, a refugee camp’s PS2-arcade & my favorite Paul Heyman promos!
 Welcome to WIRed, bringing you the nerdy-geekery on architecture, technology, gaming, and pro wrestling.
 Continue reading “The Floating Prisons of Paul Heyman – WIRed #112”

 Mohammed Osman Ali is a refugee in Uganda, and he is doing his best to make the best of a bad situation.
 Ali plan is setting up a business in video games.
 After scavenging through discarded electronic parts, hardware and games, along with busting his behind to learn how they worked so he could operate and maintain them.
-In the end, he’s managed to establish an “arcade” in his refugee camp, consisting of a single PlayStation 2, which he modified.
+In the end, he’s managed to establish an “arcade” in … Continue reading Ugandan Refugee Makes A Living Using An Old, Modded PS2 as an Arcade

 This week on WIRed, how to turn a 747 into your new home, a rice cooker run on the Android OS, in e Sports Ground YOU ARE THE CONTROLLER, and Black History made by the WWF’s Soul Patrol.
 Also, Donald Trump must be some cartoon character…